AI in crypto

 According to these two, there are three different forms of AI:

 3. Humanized AI.
-This is a combination of 1 and 2, but is also self-aware on top of that.
+This is a combination of 1 and 2, but is self-aware on top of that.

 The Turing test

 AI is used for as many things as possible where it surpasses humans.
-This is mostly found in mathematical problems, or to put it briefly, things where you need to have a lot of computing power.
+This is mostly found in mathematical problems, or to put it briefly, things where you have to have a lot of computing power.
 And computers have that to an increasing degree.

 We will have to admit that it has rather sharp edges at times, this AI.